-In Restoring the Promise: Higher Education in America, Vedder offers a probing analysis of the many problems facing higher education, particularly its triple crisis: excessive costs, inadequate classroom performance (as measured by student academic achievement), and the failure to prepare graduates for success in life beyond the academy.
+In Restoring the Promise: Higher Education in America, Vedder offers a probing analysis of serious problems facing higher education, particularly its excessive costs, inadequate student academic achievement, and its failure to prepare graduates for life beyond the academy.
 More than a diagnosis of what ails American academia and why, Restoring the Promise offers powerful prescriptions to cure the underlying problems and foster a renaissance in higher education.

 Higher Educations Triple Crisis

-Yet many Americanssome polls say a majoritycomplain that colleges are too costly.
+Many Americanssome polls say a majoritycomplain that colleges are too costly.
 College prices have risen roughly three percent more annually than the overall inflation rate in the past 40 years, although that increase is now slowing.
-What is troubling is that costs have risen faster than incomes, which themselves are growing slowly because of declining economic growth.
-Moreover, per student spending in the United States is high relative to other industrialized nations like Britain, Germany, or Japan.

 Rising costs might be warranted if this were accompanied by qualitative improvements in educational services.
 But are students actually learning more?
 The evidence suggests otherwise.
 The most comprehensive study, by Richard Arum and Josipa Roksa, shows little improvement in critical thinking or writing abilities during college.
-Additionally, inputs used to achieve educational outcomes are declining: professors are teaching much less than their counterparts of the 1960s, while the students are studying a lot lessbut getting much higher grades.
+In addition, professors are teaching much less than their counterparts of the 1960s, while the students are studying a lot lessbut getting much higher grades.
 Students are doing less for more.

 How Did We Get Here?

-To put these trends in historical perspective, its important to note that for much of U.S. history, higher education has been a growth industry.
+For much of U.S. history, higher education has been a growth industry.
 At the time of the American Revolution, there were 774 students at nine American colleges.
 The numbers grew rapidly and fairly consistently until recent years, when enrollments actually started declining.
-Early schools were private and many had religious orientation.
-The Morrill Act of 1862, which helped finance colleges devoted to instruction for agriculture and industry, was less important than many imagine.
-The growth in the research university concept dates from the late 19th century.
-Up from 5 percent in 1940, the proportion of adult Americans with college degrees now exceeds 30 percent.
+Today the proportion of adult Americans with college degrees now exceeds 30 percent.

-Rising incomes, population, and job skill requirements contributed to rising demand, as did a greater college-high school earnings differential.
-Another factor that increased demand for college is of particular importance: the surge in federal student loan and grant programs after 1965.
-Some blame the labor-intensity of teaching for rising costs, others, declining state support.
-Of major importance as demonstrated through research, however, is the Bennett Hypothesis: greater federal student loan availability largely explains higher tuition fees.
-The huge rise in federal student debt (to $1.5 trillion today) created a myriad of unintended problems, including reduced fertility and homeownership for debt-laden young adults.
+Rising incomes, population, and job-skill requirements contributed to rising demand for a college education, as did a greater collegehigh school earnings differential.
+Another factor is particularly important: the surge in federal student loan and grant programs after 1965.
+Some blame the labor-intensity of teaching for rising costs; others blame declining state support.
+Of major importance, however, is the Bennett Hypothesis: greater federal student loan availability largely explains higher tuition fees.
+The huge rise in federal student debt created a myriad of unintended problems, including reduced fertility and homeownership for debt-laden young adults.

-Some schools depend heavily on endowments.
-The evidence shows that while endowment money goes for many things, little is spent to make college more affordable to students.
+Misplaced priorities only compound the problem.
+Although some schools depend heavily on endowments, the evidence shows that little endowment money is spent to make college more affordable to students.
 Instead, the staff benefit from higher compensation, lower teaching loads, and other perks.
 Indeed, despite rising federal financial assistance and growing endowments, the proportion of recent college graduates from the bottom quintile of the income distribution has actually declined since 1970.
-So much for the notion that higher education is a ladder for the poorest Americans to climb toward social advancement and the American Dream.

 Where Does All the Money Go?

-As a thought experiment, we can imagine a situation in which nearly every penny spent on education goes toward instruction: a tutor uses student fees almost exclusively to pay his or her salary.
-In reality, however, a much smaller share of education spending goes toward instruction.
-At most modern universities, somewhere between 25 and 40 percent of spending is not even directly related to the academic mission; it is spent on things like food services, medical clinics, or intercollegiate athletics.
+At most modern universities, somewhere between 25 and 40 percent of spending goes towards things not directly related to the academic mission; it is spent on things like food services, medical clinics, or intercollegiate athletics.

 But even within spending on core activities, less than half goes directly for instruction.
 Spending for research, academic support, student services and institutional support each consume typically over 10 percent of university budgets.
 Instructional and research spending as a share of budgets has fallen over time.
-Administrative staffs have soared in size and importance, while the faculty has lost some clout, although they have been bribed (figuratively) with lower teaching loads.
-In the 1970s, there were typically more than two faculty members per bureaucrat; now there is less than one.
+Administrative staffs have soared in size and importance, while the faculty has lost some clout (although they have been bribed, figuratively speaking, with lower teaching loads).
+In the 1970s, schools typically had more than two faculty members per bureaucrat; now there is less than one.

-The rise in tuition fees is duplicated by soaring prices of university-provided food and housing, which have risen faster than in the non-university private economy.
+The rise in tuition fees is accompanied by soaring prices of university-provided food and housing, which have risen faster than in the non-university private economy.
 University costs have increased also because of an edifice complex, huge outlays for elaborate buildings and sports facilities with climbing walls, atriums, and lazy rivers.
-Buildings cant talk and lobby for funds, however, so they lose out in maintenance spending, which typically is woefully inadequate on most campuses.
-This construction boom has led to a sometimes dangerous increase in debt obligations, as credit rating agencies like Moodys and Fitch have warned.
+At the same time, maintenance spending is woefully inadequate on most campuses.

-Some would argue that the biggest collegiate scandal of all is intercollegiate athletics.
+The biggest collegiate scandal of all, some believe, is intercollegiate athletics.
 It is increasingly highly costly, with good athletic performance lining the pockets of plutocratic coaches at the expense of athletes who are underpaid but often scarred with debilitating long-term health issues.
 Scandals abound.

 Is Educating Students a Top Priority?

 As universities deemphasize teaching, they have put much emphasis on research.
-At many schools, research dollars are a big revenue source.
+At many schools, research dollars are a big source of revenue.
 Yet much non-STEM research is not even read much or cited by other scholars.
-Federal research overhead policies make little sense and mainly benefit university bureaucracies.
+Federal policies on overhead costs for research make little sense and mainly benefit university bureaucracies.
 Non-university research organizations, especially think tanks, provide some needed competition.

-Another challenge to traditional aim of higher education can be heard in the top buzz word on todays campuses: diversity.
-By any criterion, universities are far more diverse than ever.
-They are now dominated by females, and participation by racial minorities has also grown markedly (white students have declined from 82% to 57% of the total from 1976 to 2013).
-Yet performance among minorities is often disappointing, in part because of mismatchingpushing minorities to attend schools for which they are academically unprepared.
-While demographic diversity has increased, another sort has declined: diversity of the mind.
-Campuses are increasingly dominated by left-oriented faculty, sometimes to the exclusion of many of alternative perspectives.
+Another challenge to traditional aims of higher education can be heard in the top buzzword on todays campuses: diversity.
+By most measures, universities are far more demographically diverse than ever.
+Yet despite growing enrollment of racial minorities, their academic performance is often disappointing, in part because of mismatchingpushing minorities to attend schools for which they are academically unprepared.

-More fundamental is the problem of governance: who runs the universities?
-Indeed, who even owns them?
-So-called shared governance is often exceedingly inefficient and leads to politically based compromises that are not optimal policies.
+Another sort of diversity, however, has declined: diversity of the mind.
+Campuses are increasingly dominated by left-oriented faculty, sometimes to the exclusion of many alternative perspectives.
+More fundamental is the problem of governance: who runsor even ownsthe universities?
 Governing boards are often rubber stamps for administrations, often ignorant of key facts needed to make objective decisions.

 Where Do We Go from Here?

-In a major way, higher education is a poster child for government failure, especially at the federal level, but also at the state level.
-Governments have contributed importantly to the huge increase in the costs of attending universities, providing instead economic rents (unnecessary income/compensation payments) to faculty and staff.
-From the standpoint of higher education, we would have been better off if the U.S. Department of Education had not been created.
+In a major way, higher education is a poster child for government failure.
+Governmentat both the state and federal levelhas contributed importantly to the huge increase in the costs of attending universities, providing instead economic rents (unnecessary income/compensation payments) to faculty and staff.
+The U.S. Department of Education has not helped.